-Throughout 2021 the support offered by the European Asylum Support Office (EASO, currently EUAA)[1] to the Italian Asylum Authorities continued at different stages of the procedure.
+Throughout 2023, the support offered by the European Union Agency for Asylum (EUAA)[1] to the Italian Asylum Authorities continued at different stages of the procedure.

 Application

 According to Italian law, there is no formal timeframe for making an asylum application.
-The intention to make an asylum application may be expressed orally by the applicant in his or her language with the assistance of a linguistic-cultural mediator.[5]
+The intention to make an asylum application may be expressed orally by the applicant in their language with the assistance of a linguistic-cultural mediator.[7]
 However, asylum seekers should make their application as soon as possible.
-Immigration legislation prescribes, as a general rule, a deadline of 8 days from arrival in Italy for migrants to present themselves to the authorities.[6]
+Immigration legislation prescribes, as a rule, a deadline of 8 days from arrival in Italy for migrants to present themselves to the authorities.[8]

-During the registration, the Questura asks the asylum seeker questions related to the Dublin Regulation and contacts the Dublin Unit of the Ministry of Interior to verify whether Italy is the Member State responsible for the examination of the asylum application.
-In the past years, in the region of Friuli-Venezia Giulia, the Questura did not proceed to the lodging of the application if the Dublin Regulation was applicable.
-It was an isolated praxis that after being contested by lawyers and NGO was stopped.
-When there are doubts on the competence, under Dublin Regulation, the case is transmitted to the Dublin Unit and the person receives a permit that indicates “Dublin” or “richiesta asilo”.
-On the renewal of the permit, if the Dublin unit concludes for the Italian responsibility the person will get the request of asylum permit.
-If the Dublin Unit outcome is negative, the person will be notified the Dublin Unit negative decision.
+During the registration, the Questura asks the asylum applicant questions related to the Dublin Regulation and contacts the Dublin Unit of the Ministry of Interior to verify whether Italy is the Member State responsible for the examination of the asylum application.
+When there are doubts, the case is transmitted to the Dublin Unit and the person receives a permit that indicates “Dublin” or “richiesta asilo”.
+Upon renewal of the permit, if the Dublin unit concludes that Italy is responsible the person will receive the form to request an asylum permit.
+If the Dublin Unit outcome is negative, the person will be notified the Dublin Unit’s negative decision.

-After the lodging (verbalizzazione) of the application, if no issues regarding the application of the Dublin Regulation arise, or once they are solved, the Questura sends the formal registration form and the documents concerning the asylum application to the Territorial Commissions or sub-Commissions for International Protection located throughout the national territory, the only authorities competent for the substantive asylum interview.[8]
-The asylum seeker is then notified of the interview date in front of the Territorial Commission by the Questura.
+After the lodging (verbalizzazione) of the application, if no issues regarding the application of the Dublin Regulation arise, or once they are solved, the Questura sends the formal registration form and the documents concerning the asylum application to the Territorial Commissions or sub-Commissions for International Protection located throughout the national territory, the only authorities competent for the substantive asylum interview.[11]
+The asylum applicant is then notified by the Questura of the interview date before the Territorial Commission.

 Regular procedure

-According to the Procedure Decree,[9] a member of the Territorial Commission should interview the applicant within 30 days; after having received the application and the Commission should decide on its result in the 3 following working days.
+According to the Procedure Decree,[12] a member of the Territorial Commission should interview the applicant within 30 days of having received the application, and the Commission should decide on its result in the 3 following working days.

 The decision shall be taken following a panel discussion between all members of the Commission.
 Should the Territorial Commission be unable to take a decision in the time limit, or in case it finds itself in need of new elements, the examination procedure should be concluded within six months of the lodging of the application.